memo/ai-resources/README.md

 **CS229 Machine Learning by Andrew Ng @ Stanford 2008**
 https://www.youtube.com/view_play_list?p=A89DCFA6ADACE599
 Another very comprehensive introduction to ML/SI.
-Nothing like his Coursera, way more mathy and covers lots more topics, much more thorough.
+Nothing like his Coursera, way more theoretical and covers lots more topics, and much more thorough.
 Kind of like a mashup of Pieter Abbeel's CS188 AI Course and Nando de Freitas's CS540 ML Course.
 This course is more detailed in some areas, and less detailed in others (e.g. AFAIR goes deeper into MDPs and RL than Abbeel's CS188, but doesn't cover bayes nets).
 They all provide slightly different perspectives and insights.
 Also doesn't cover DL, just a really solid comprehensive foundation for ML and SI.

 **Neural Networks for Machine Learning by Geoffrey Hinton @ Coursera**
 https://www.coursera.org/course/neuralnets